Weightlifting for Youth: A Scientific Overview

 It has repeatedly been shown that under proper conditions, young weightlifters are unlikely to incur an injury “requiring medical attention or loss of training time.”
 As pointed out by the authors, injuries that do occur are likely related to avoidable accidents.
 Numerous studies have repeatedly shown that young lifters’ injury rate is well below that of similar ages engaged in more popular sports.

-What is the Appropriate Age to Begin Weightlifting Training?
+What is the Right Age to Begin Weightlifting Training?

 The authors stress that as with any sport, a child must be both physically and psychologically prepared to learn new skills.
 One must be realistic in terms of expectation, especially in light of the fact that weightlifting normally takes multiple years of training and competition before optimal results are available.